zupzup/blog/boltdb-example/post.md

 For this reason, I looked for alternatives and finally came around to try out [bolt](https://github.com/boltdb/bolt), a simple key/value store written in pure Go.
 My Data Model isn't very sophisticated, my main reason for using SQLite was because I wanted to use a single file for storage.

-In this post, we'll look at one way to implement a given Data Model using bolt and also how the [storm](https://github.com/asdine/storm) toolkit for bolt can be helpful for more advanced problems.
+In this post, we'll look at one way to implement a given Data Model using bolt.
+The use-case is that of a (possibly offline), standalone application for a single user.

 Let's start with the Data Model we want to use.